Harris taps Minnesota Gov. Tim Walz as her running mate

 Walz won the race for governor over Republican Jeff Johnson.

-Minnesota Senate Majority Leader Erin Murphy, who Walz defeated in the primary for the Democratic-Farmer-Labor Party nomination, worked with him to usher in progressive policy wins at the Capitol.
+Minnesota Senate Majority Leader Erin Murphy, whom Walz defeated in the primary for the Democratic-Farmer-Labor Party nomination, worked with him to usher in progressive policy wins at the Capitol.

 “I have gotten to know Governor Walz from a very unique perspective.
 I have deep respect for his candidacy when he and I ran together for the same office,” Murphy said.
 “He's skilled.
 And he's been a great governor.”